7medeh/cs326-final-sigma/docs/setup.md

 ## Heroku Deployment setting
 Add secret keys to access database.
-Set the password as environment var in Heroku before we deploy project
+Configure the password as environment variable in Heroku before we deploy project

 ## Accessing from terminal
 Navigate to the root directory for the project.